LuisBosquez/azure-cosmosdb-graph/README.md

 ## This Project

-This project contains **both** the data-wrangling logic as well as the end-result data that you can simply use.
+This project contains **both** the data-wrangling logic as well as the end-result data that you can simply load into **your** Azure CosmosDB with Graph API.

 At this time (3/14/2018) these instructions and scripts are oriented toward either of the following two environments:
 - "Standard" Python 3.6.4 from Python.org running on **macOS**.
 - Anaconda Python Python 3.5.2 on an **Azure Ubuntu Data Science Virtual Machine (DSVM)**.

-The several bash scripts in this project which use Python should auto-detect the operating system (Linux or macOS) and set the appropriate Python virtual environment.
+The several bash scripts in this project which use Python auto-detect the operating system (Linux or macOS) and set the appropriate Python virtual environment.

 Docker containerized and/or Windows support may be added in the future.